Random walks with occasionally modified transition probabilities: Introduction

 Benjamini's questions concerned the case when $k=2$, $P_1$ puts mass $1/2$ on each of the points $+1$ and $-1$, while $P_2$ is a symmetric distribution on $\Z$ in the domain of normal attraction of a symmetric Cauchy law (in particular $P_2$ does not have finite first moment).
 As for the $i(n)$, Benjamini made the following choices: $i(n+1) = 2$ if $S_n$ is at a "fresh" point, i.e., if at time $n$ the process is at a point which it has not visited before.
 If $S_n$ is at a position which it has visited before take $i(n+1) =1$.
 Thus his process is a perturbation of simple random walk; it takes a special kind of step from each fresh point but is simple random walk otherwise.
 His principal questions were whether the process $\{S_n\}$ is recurrent and whether it satisfies the weak law of large numbers, i.e., whether $(1/n)S_n \to 0$ in probability.

-In Section 2 we first present a method to attack the generalized version of Benjamini's problem.
-This rests on finding a positive function which is simultaneously superharmonic for all $P_i, 1 \le i \le k$, outside some compact set.
-We do not know how general this method works, but we have only succeeded in very limited cases.
-In fact, we do not know how to handle Benjamini's question on $\Z$ by this method.
-We can only deal with a setup which is close to Benjamini's setup in spirit. $P_2$ has to be taken a specific distribution on $\R$ and the definition of a "fresh" point has to be correspondingly modified.
-The method does, however, allow for small perturbations of $P_2$ (see Proposition \ref{L3}).

-In Section 3.1 we present another method.
-This one allows us to answer Benjamini's first question affirmatively (see Example \ref{ex1}).
-Our principal tool in this method is a coupling between the $S_n$ of Benjamini's process and a Cauchy random walk.
+In Section 2.1 we present a general method to attack this kind of problems, which allows us to answer Benjamini's first question affirmatively (see Example \ref{ex1}).
+Our principal tool is a coupling between the $S_n$ of Benjamini's process and a Cauchy random walk.
 The latter is a random walk with i.i.d. steps, all of which have a symmetric distribution $P$ on $\Z$ which is in the domain of normal attraction of the symmetric Cauchy law.
 Unfortunately, so far our method works only for very specific $P$, including the distribution of the first return position to the horizontal axis of symmetric simple random walk on $\Z^2$.
 It seems that even asymptotically small changes in $P$ cannot be handled by this method.
-In Section 3.2 we present an analogous method in a continuous setting, i.e., when $P$ is a distribution on $\R$, and prove in particular that if $P$ is the usual Cauchy law (with density $1/\pi(1+y^2)$), then $\{S_n\}$ is recurrent (see Proposition \ref{continuousex}).
+In Section 2.2 we present an analogous method in a continuous setting, i.e., when $P$ is a distribution on $\R$, and prove in particular that if $P$ is the usual Cauchy law (with density $1/\pi(1+y^2)$), then $\{S_n\}$ is recurrent (see Proposition \ref{continuousex}).

-The coupling method presented in section 3 permits also to give sufficient criteria for the process $\{S_n\}$ to be transient.
+Our coupling technique permits also to give sufficient criteria for the process $\{S_n\}$ to be transient.

-In section 4 we prove a weak law of large numbers for Benjamini's process.
+In the last section we prove a weak law of large numbers for Benjamini's process.

-{\bf Acknowledgements} We are grateful to Itai Benjamini for suggesting the problems considered in this paper and for his insightful comments which helped solve some of them.
-We also thank Ofer Zeitouni who pointed out a gap in a previous version and Vladas Sidoravicius for several helpful conversations about this article.
-HK thanks the Mittag-Leffler Inst. for its hospitality and support of the research in this paper.
+{\bf Acknowledgements} Part of the results presented here were obtained with Harry Kesten, and we thank him for his great help.
+We are also grateful to Itai Benjamini for suggesting the problems considered in this paper and for his insightful comments which helped to solve some of them.